 Yet, companies see the greatest return when strategic HR departments look at the organization’s broader goals and align people-focused efforts to help achieve them.

-How can recruiting and retention, HR technology tools, and performance data position your company to break out and hit the most important milestones laid out in 2019?
+How can recruiting and retention, HR technology tools, and performance data position your company to break out and hit the most important milestones laid out in the year ahead?
 Taking the lead on the people side of organizational design and strategy execution can help reinforce why HR is a valued partner across your organization.

 3. Work with stakeholders to develop “agile” processes.

 One way HR leaders are breaking away from reactive HR is by rethinking processes.
 The most effective organizations are moving away from processes that only exist for the sake of having a process.
 Instead, they’re balancing the realities of compliance needs with common sense.